Please ensure Javascript is enabled for purposes of website accessibility Faculty | Chemistry | University of West Florida

 Biography

-Dr. Karen Sinclair Molek, Department Chair and Professor of Chemistry, is the recipient of mentoring awards and more than $3 million in outside funding.
+Dr. Karen Sinclair Molek, Department Chair and Professor of Chemistry, has received mentoring awards and more than $5 million in outside funding.

-• Inspiring Program in STEM Award from INSIGHT into Diversity Magazine
+• 2021 Inspiring Program in STEM Award from INSIGHT into Diversity Magazine for Chemistry Scholars

 • National American Chemical Society Zaida C. Morales-Martinez Prize for Mentoring ACS Scholars